 Simplistic assumptions are often offered about the impact of climate change upon community life in the Pacific Islands, yet in reality the impacts are mixed and complex.
 Through engaging in dialogue processes, we are able to better understand community perspectives on climate change, displacement and conflict, as well as the social, spiritual and cultural implications.

 We’re working with our partners to develop analysis tools which will support communities to prepare for future threats.
-This work will include supporting a range of community leaders and members to engage in dialogue processes, conflict analysis, capacity building and advocacy.
-The aim is to enable communities to engage with local government on processes that support climate change adaptation, relocation and other development needs.
+This work will include supporting a range of community leaders and members to engage in dialogue processes, conflict analysis, joint learning and advocacy.
+The aim is to support communities to engage with local government effectively on processes that support climate change adaptation, relocation and other development needs.

 In this work we are applying an adaptive approach, that seeks to capture learnings to inform national and international thinking.
 This means beginning with listening to community perspectives, designing the right tools to assist communities with future planning.
 It also means presenting research findings to communities and working alongside them to learn and adapt to their peacebuilding needs, and where appropriate sharing our learnings with national and international policymakers.